- ERB : 3.6L V6 PENTASTAR ENGINE

 The base 300 Limited model is the definition of affordable luxury.
-It comes well-equipped with 17-inch alloy wheels, heated power mirrors, a UConnect stereo with an 8.4-inch touch-screen display, an electronically auto-dimming rearview mirror and leather-trimmed seats.
-The 300's strong safety feature list includes traction control, stability control and brake enhancing Ready Alert and Rainy Day brake support.
+It comes well-equipped with 17-inch alloy wheels, heated power mirrors, a UConnect stereo with an 8.4-inch touch-screen display, an electronically auto-dimming rearview mirror and leather trimmed seats.
+The 300's strong safety feature list includes traction control, stability control, brake assist with Ready Alert and Rainy day brake support.
 Front, side and a driver's knee airbags are also standard.

 The 300C adds exterior chrome trim, standard Garmin navigation, steering wheel mounted paddle shifters, heated rear seats, 18-inch wheels and a ParkView rear back-up camera.

 The top of the line 300C Platinum comes with several notable features, including a more comfortable premium suspension setup, 20-inch polished aluminum wheels, quilted leather trimmed seats and luxury floor mats.

 The SRT8 returns with a track-tuned suspension and gobs of power.
 The outside of the SRT8 is appropriately mean-looking with 20-inch wheels, a lowered stance and a unique grille.
 Capable of 0?60 mph in less than 5 seconds, the SRT8 is unmatched in its combination of luxury and breakneck speed.